erinabila/ChitchatApp/README.md

 # MessengerApp

-Hello!
 This is a messenger Android app for users to text each other.
 This is used with Kotlin, Java, Firebase, Android Studio.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 Click on the video below for a demo: